wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include l18n.html %}
 {% include _toc.html %}

+I created <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">this</a> to help me prepare for Kubernetes exams.

-<a target="_blank" href="https://wilsonmar.github.io/kubernetes/">This</a> is a hands-on  introduction with insightful commentary carefully sequenced to make complex material easier to understand quickly.
-This is not a "demo", but an immersive step-by-step "deep dive" tutorial aimed to make you productive.
+I've tried to provide insightful commentary around carefully sequenced hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial aimed to make you productive.
+I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.

+That's how I hope to make this complex material easier to understand quickly.

 NOTE: This article is now a "starter set" actively undergoing additions.

-I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.

 ## Keyword Index Alphabetically